biserd/RealEstateData/replit.md

 ## Overview

-This is a subscription SaaS platform that helps buyers, investors, and agents identify real estate opportunities across New York, New Jersey, and Connecticut.
-The platform provides market intelligence, opportunity scoring, and AI-powered property analysis with a focus on transparent, data-backed insights.
+This subscription SaaS platform empowers buyers, investors, and agents to identify real estate opportunities across New York, New Jersey, and Connecticut.
+It provides market intelligence, proprietary opportunity scoring, and AI-powered property analysis with a focus on transparent, data-backed insights.
+The platform aims to be a comprehensive tool for informed real estate decisions, offering deep data insights for various user types from retail buyers to market analysts.

-**Core Value Propositions:**
-- Market pricing intelligence by ZIP code, city, and neighborhood with percentile distributions (p25/p50/p75)
-- Proprietary opportunity scoring (0-100) that identifies underpriced properties with confidence metrics
-- AI analysis grounded in real data with citations (no hallucinations)
-- Coverage across three states with deep data in NYC and Long Island

-**Target Users:**
-- Retail buyers/sellers (power users)
-- Small/medium investors (1-50 properties)
-- Real estate agents and agent-investors
-- Market analysts and researchers

 ## User Preferences